 These salted caramel brownies are my new show-off brownies that are great for potluck and game night.
-I can’t recommend these brownie more!
-They taste amazing, I mean out of the world and ultimately fudgy, absolutely dense, rich and decadent with rich cocoa taste.
+I can’t recommend this brownie more!
+They taste amazing, I mean out of the world and ultimately fudgy, absolutely dense, rich, and decadent with rich cocoa taste.

-I have mentioned many times about different version of brownies, l make on Instagram.
-I wasn’t sure which one to share first so I did poll on Instagram and most of you voted for salted caramel brownies, so here’s the long due post.
+I have mentioned many times about different versions of brownies, l make on Instagram.
+I wasn’t sure which one to share first so I did a poll on Instagram and most of you voted for salted caramel brownies, so here’s the long-due post.
 You can follow me on Instagram here.

 Usually, people use store-bought caramels (caramel toffee) for salted caramel brownies.
 But I thought to make it completely from scratch.

 - Firstly, because salted caramel is so easy to make and you can easily make it when brownies are cooling on the wire rack.

 - The ingredients for salted caramel sauce are so basic and easily available.